TymPiwowar/tictactoe/README.md

 # tictactoe
-learning basics of java by doing tictactoe game
+learning basics of java by doing simple tictactoe game